 It can be a challenge keeping the kids entertained during a weekend or holiday stay.
-Here at Springfield Lakes Hotel we endeavour to keep all our guests, big or small happy.
-So here are our top 11 ideas to keep the kids entertained during your stay with us:
+Here at Springfield Lakes Hotel we endeavour to keep all our guests, big and small happy.
+So here are our top 11 ideas to get your kids excited during your memorable stay with us:

 1. Robelle Domain